svalluri93/snow-genbi/README.md

 ## Introduction

-This is the basic project template for a Snowflake Native App project.
+This is the project template for a Snowflake Native App project.
 It contains minimal code meant to help you set up your first application object in your account quickly.

 ### Project Structure
 | File Name | Purpose |